Arc2D-Framework/Arc2D/README.md

 # Namespace
 1st, Arc runs in an isolated scope, there are no private/public variables that are leaked into the window except for a handful, such as the ```Component``` Class which is submissive, allowing any 3rd party domainating library to have it's way.
-2nd, namespaces categorize classes from collision and serves as aliases to the Class.
+2nd, namespaces categorize classes from collision and serves as aliases to the public Class.
 There are no compilers used to allocate namespaces, they are live and direct and runnable from the browser console.

 ```javascript
 namespace `org.ui`